carpentries/instructor-training/episodes/12-homework.md

 Before we wrap up for the day, take 5 minutes to think over everything we have covered so far.
-On a piece of paper, write down something that captures what you want to remember about the day.
+On a piece of paper, write down something that captures what you want to remember about the first half of the training.
 The Trainers will not look at this - it is just for you.

 If you do not know where to start, consider the following list for a starting point: